 Source: Chief Learning Officer

-Simply recruiting the talent is not enough anymore.
-Developing the existing members is necessary in order to compete with the ever-changing industry.
+Simply recruiting talent is not enough anymore.
+Developing existing members is necessary in order to compete with the ever-changing industry.
+Apart from training, workshops, and the like, organizations can provide employee evaluation comments that can help them improve.

 A manager’s leadership style can affect the organization, especially in employee retention.
 Since they are the ones who interact and build relationships with each member, they directly influence whether an employee stays or leaves.